erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

 # Homogenous linear systems

-It is easier to work with homogeneous linear systems, with the form
+It is easiest to work with homogeneous linear systems, with the form
 ![A\\vec x = \\vec 0](https://latex.codecogs.com/svg.format?A%5Cvec%20x%20%3D%20%5Cvec%200 "A\vec x = \vec 0"),
-as it is immediately obvious that these systems must either have a single trivial solution
+as these systems can only either have a single trivial solution
 ![\\{x_1, x_2 \\cdots, x_n\\} = \\{0, 0, \\cdots, 0\\}](https://latex.codecogs.com/svg.format?%5C%7Bx_1%2C%20x_2%20%5Ccdots%2C%20x_n%5C%7D%20%3D%20%5C%7B0%2C%200%2C%20%5Ccdots%2C%200%5C%7D "\{x_1, x_2 \cdots, x_n\} = \{0, 0, \cdots, 0\}")
-or infinite solutions (defined in relation to its free variables).
+or infinite solutions (defined in relation to all free variables).

-We can therefore define infinite solutions to a non-homogeneous linear system
+We can therefore re-write infinite solutions to a non-homogeneous linear system
 ![A\\vec x=\\vec b](https://latex.codecogs.com/svg.format?A%5Cvec%20x%3D%5Cvec%20b "A\vec x=\vec b")
 as the addition of a positional vector
-![\\vec p](https://latex.codecogs.com/svg.format?%5Cvec%20p "\vec p") to the solution set of the homogeneous linear system
+![\\vec p](https://latex.codecogs.com/svg.format?%5Cvec%20p "\vec p") to the infinite solution set of a homogeneous linear system
 ![A\\vec x=\\vec 0](https://latex.codecogs.com/svg.format?A%5Cvec%20x%3D%5Cvec%200 "A\vec x=\vec 0").

 If